 I was on a mostly vegan diet for a few years, eventually becoming malnourished, vitamin and mineral deficient, and unable to handle stress.
 My gut health declined, and my hormones were imbalanced, causing debilitating menstrual cycles.

 Plant-Based Diet for Eczema

-I now identify my dietary lifestyle as plant-based, but I eat many nourishing animal foods every day.
-I eat lots of grass fed butter, milk, cheese and yogurt.
-I thrive eating sourdough daily.
-I enjoy wild caught fish and regeneratively farmed meat every day.
-I love raw oysters and steamed mussels for vitamin and mineral rich nourishment.
-I eat pasture raised eggs every single day for breakfast to help with vitamin D absorption.
+I also love raw oysters and steamed mussels for vitamin and mineral-rich nourishment.
+I eat pasture-raised eggs daily for breakfast to help with vitamin D absorption.
 My hormones are perfectly balanced, I am perfectly nourished, and I feel the best I’ve ever felt in my life.
 You can read more about my plant-based dietary views here.